CoinShares International Limited: Director/PDMR Dealing

-On Friday, August 20, 2021 Mr. Daniel Masters, the Chairman of the Company purchased 62,969 shares via open market purchases.
+On Tuesday August 24 and Wednesday August 25, Mr. Daniel Masters, the Chairman of the Company, purchased 25,098 shares via open market purchases.

 |Name